PaulWendt96/AbbyResume/docs/projects/README.md

   **The Making of Harry Potter's Wand**

-  Harry's wand was broken in 1997, but was repaired by him after the 1998 Battle of Hogwarts.
+  Harry's wand was broken in 1997, but was repaired after the 1998 Battle of Hogwarts.
 Usually the repair of a wand is impossible, but with the use of the Elder Wand it was achievable.

   [[PDF](https://www.google.com)] [[arXiv](https://arxiv.org)]